YouTube SEO from Basic to Advanced: How to Optimize Your Videos

 Human beings have pretty much always enjoyed — sometimes even relied on — video content.
 Fun fact: movies helped pull us out of the Great Depression.

 Video has only become more common (Hello, Internet!), useful, and better-produced since then.
-Today, it’s accessible in just seconds to anyone from nearly anywhere in the world.
+Today, YouTube is accessible in just seconds to anyone from nearly anywhere in the world.

 But now, with so many people uploading video to the web and all the video content that is already living on the internet — increasing drastically in volume every day — how can marketers get their content to stand out against “the other guys?”